industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 ## Adding the PLC (configuration of the PLC connection)

+Open the application SIMATIC AX Trace Diagnostics, click on button Trace Jobs and then on button Add PLC.

 ## Adding and running the trace jobs

 ## Configuration of Databus